Jefferson023/Cataract-Project/README.md

 # Project to detect cataract

-# First, make download of code and ppm images in the repository (imagens_ppm.zip)
+# It's necessary the download of PPM images present in the repository for run (imagens_ppm.zip)

-# How to compile:
-# gcc -o program_name lib1.c main.c -lm

 # How to run:
-# ./program_name -i image_ppm_name/address_image -f format_of_entrance_image(PPM in the case)
+ ./catarata -i image_ppm_name/address_image -f format_of_entrance_image(PPM in the case)

- by Moises Oliveira Catonio de Araujo and Jefferson Rhudson Pereira da Silva
+# by Moises Oliveira Catonio de Araujo and Jefferson Rhudson Pereira da Silva